Senior Scientist, Clinical Epidemiology Program

 Institute for Clinical Evaluative Sciences

-Dr. Kumanan Wilson is a specialist in General Internal Medicine at the Ottawa Hospital.
-He is a Professor of Medicine at the University of Ottawa, Senior Scientist in the Clinical Epidemiology Program at the Ottawa Hospital Research Institute and Scientist at the Institute for Clinical Evaluative Sciences (ICES uOttawa).
-He holds a Research Chair in Public Health Innovation from The Ottawa Hospital, the Department of Medicine and the Ottawa Hospital Research Institute.
+Dr. Kumanan Wilson is a specialist in General Internal Medicine at The Ottawa Hospital, and holds a Research Chair in Public Health Innovation from The Ottawa Hospital, the Department of Medicine and the Ottawa Hospital Research Institute.

-Dr. Wilson most recently has received funding from the Bill & Melinda Gates Foundation to develop a method to determine gestational age in newborns based on analysis of routinely collected heel prick blood samples.
-This project will provide information that could guide the care of newborns in low resource settings.
+To complement his team's efforts in digital health technology, Dr. Wilson brings expertise in developing Big Data research programs for transfusion medicine, vaccine safety and metabolomics as well as experience in health ethics, law and policy.
+Dr. Wilson has most recently received funding from the Bill & Melinda Gates Foundation to develop alternative methods of determining early child health outcomes through analysis of newborn heel prick blood samples.
+This work will provide information that could guide the care of newborns in low resource settings.

 Digital Health Research